How to get the most out of a postgraduate Open Dayby Anna Brown

 These could range from the chance to present your work at conferences, to accessing advanced skills training to achieve your career goals, or specialist support to realise your entrepreneurial ambitions.

-During a virtual Open Day, make sure you also explore how a university can prepare you for life after postgraduate study.
+During an Open Day, make sure you also explore how a university can prepare you for life after postgraduate study.

 Don’t fixate on Coronavirus